ExpoPythonist/RandomPythonFunProjects/README.md

 # RandomPythonFunProjects

-This fun projects was built in leisure times, I used Python mainly, used tips and tricks of Python.
+These fun projects were built in leisure times, I used Python mainly, used tips and tricks of Python.

 ![developer](https://img.shields.io/badge/Developed%20By%20%3A-Inzamamul%20Haque%20Ashique-red)